telefonicaid/fiware-orion/doc/manuals/user/metadata.md

-Note that you can also use `"metadata": [ "*" ]` although it doesn't make much sense, as it gives the same result as not including `metadata` at all (remember that the default behaviour is to include all custom metadata).
+Note that you can also use `"metadata": [ "*" ]` although it doesn't make much sense, as it gives the same result as not including `metadata` at all (remember that the default behaviour is to include all user metadata).